By Maggie Shui

 “A friend of mine Sarita Das likes to talk about ‘queering your sex’, which is that you can try and focus on pleasure that isn't penetrative as the main part of your sexual activity,” says Jia.

 When asked how important penetration (the penis-in-vagina kind) is when it comes to sex, Arielle says, “I’d rather a good tongue than an average dick, to be honest.”
-Alison says, “It’s nice, but I only like it when there’s a build up for it.
+Alison's verdict?
+“It’s nice, but I only like it when there’s a build up for it.
 Not just boom, flip me over.
 Make me want it.”

 Straight men, understandably, are more enthusiastic about penetration.